gobline/presenter/README.md

 This is simply done by PHP's magic methods ```__get``` and ```__call```.

-In order to add behaviour to your model objects for view formatting, you will have to create your own presenter:
+In order to add behavior to your model objects for view formatting, you will have to create your own presenter:

 ```php
 class PropertyPresenter extends Mendo\Presenter\Presenter